 I had towels near my kids.
 Some were wet, some were dry.
 You can even catch a glimpse of them in the background of some of these photos (wink).

-I also know from years of doing activities that baking soda, vinegar, and dawn – they kill grass.
+I also know from years of doing activities that baking soda, vinegar, and dish soap – they kill grass.
 So I put all the containers into my sink to clean and then I tipped the contents of this table into a bucket to carry into my house.